vishaldhole173/pro-stream-documentation/Technical/Billing/billing.md

 * On-Demand pricing: You pay an hourly rate for running inputs, outputs, and add-on features.
 The duration of each running resource will be rounded up to the nearest minute, above a 10-minute minimum.
 No long-term commitments or upfront payments are needed.
 You can increase or decrease your usage depending on the needs of your channels and only pay the specified hourly rates for the inputs, outputs and features you use.

-* Reserved pricing: Inputs, outputs, and add-on features are available with a 12 month commitment, and provide a significant discount compared to On-Demand pricing.
+* Reserved pricing: Inputs, outputs, and add-on features are available with a 12-month commitment, and provide a significant discount compared to On-Demand pricing.
 This rate is charged for every hour in the month, for each month of your commitment period.

 For calculations in the VisionStream, we've considered only On-Demand pricing model.